Sigmmma/c20/src/content/h1/tags/scenario_structure_bsp/readme.md

 # BSP transitions
 While a [scenario][] can reference multiple BSPs, Halo can only have [a single BSP loaded][map#map-loading] at a time.
 Transitions between BSPs can be scripted (`switch_bsp`), e.g. using trigger volumes.
 Objects in unloaded BSPs are not simulated.

+Although multiple BSPs are intended for singleplayer maps and do not [synchronize][netcode], some custom multiplayer maps have used nearly identical BSPs which only differ in lighting to add a day/night switch [scripted by a button][ui_widget_definition#tag-field-event-handlers-script] in the escape menu.

 # Shaders
 The most commonly used [shader][] type for BSPs is [shader_environment][], suitable for most opaque surfaces and alpha-tested grates or billboard trees (as in _Timberland_).
 This shader type supports the blending between multiple detail maps, often used for ground maps with dirt and grass areas.